+SAB aims to maintain its position as a top Treasury solution provider to KSA clients.
+Exposure to market risk is segregated between two portfolios:

+- Trading activities which comprise positions taken to cover client flows, and market making commitments with the intention of short-term resale or to hedge risks resulting from such positions with limited open market risk.
+Risk arising from complex client trades is prudently hedged. - Non Trading activities, which are classified as the banking book which primarily arise from interest rate risk in the retail and corporate banking assets and liabilities, financial investments, debt instruments and foreign exchange risk arising from revaluation of assets and liabilities denominated in foreign currency.

-SABB aims to maintain its position as a top Treasury solution provider to KSA clients.
-Trading activities are mainly undertaken to cover client flows with limited open market risk.
-Risk arising from complex client trades is prudently hedged.
-SABB Treasury uses state of the art system for end-to-end measurement, processing and management of trading risk.
-There is an established process in place for identifying, measuring and monitoring market risk exposure for both Banking and Trading Book.
-The Bank has also put in place a stringent framework for hedge accounting which includes formal documentation, designation of each hedge accounting relationship and hedge effectiveness, supported by conducting periodical hedges assessment/measurements.
+There is an established Trading Book policy framework covering the minimum requirements for trading book positions, and the process for classifying positions as trading or banking book.
+The policy covers identifying, measuring and monitoring market risk exposure for both Banking and Trading Books as well as ensuring effective controls over restricting movement between trading and banking books.
+Positions in the trading book are subject to market risk based rules for capital, which is calculated on the standardized approach.
+The Bank has also put in place a framework for hedge accounting which includes formal documentation, designation of each hedge accounting relationship and hedge effectiveness, supported by conducting periodical hedge assessments.